hamidpalangi/hamidpalangi.github.io/_pages/about.md

 For general inquiries please contact me at [hamidpalangi [at] ieee [dot] org](hamidpalangi@ieee.org), for Google related inquiries please contact me at [hamidpalangi [at] google [dot] com](hamidpalangi@google.com).

-&#8680; **I am looking for full time research scientists and research interns with relevant experience in large foundation models, please reach out if you are interested.**
+&#8680; **I am looking for full time research scientists and research interns with experience in large foundation models, please reach out if you are interested.**

 <hr style="border:1px solid gray">